Bio

 The photographer makes the image

-This mixture of influences, from abstract expressionist and surrealist, the more matured objective visions of the teachers I encountered at Columbia, and the art of the 70’s and 80’s form the primordial creative soup from which I come.
-Although the tools are secondary to the vision, I keep returning to the camera as a primary tool and medium of choice, especially now that digital imaging opens a whole range of possibilities to create images.
+This mixture of influences—from abstract expressionism and surrealism, the matured objective visions of the teachers I encountered at Columbia, and the art of the 70s and 80s—forms the primordial creative soup from which I emerge.
+Although tools are secondary to vision, I continually return to the camera as my primary tool and medium of choice, especially now that digital imaging offers a vast array of possibilities for creating images.

-My images are not accidents—the camera does not reveal things that do not exist, but can reveal the things we filter out when looking directly at them.
-As a tool, it reveals—street reflections in a window, or an urban landscape reflected in the glass of a building.
-Using the images that a photograph creates is idealism and romanticism, form and color and profundity all wrapped up together.
-There are visual patterns, textures, and colors at play, and the ironies of the representational forms.
-At the same time, I am immersed in and part this process, so that what comes out of what I do is no different than who I am.
+My images are not accidents; the camera does not reveal things that do not exist but can uncover the elements we often overlook when viewing them directly.
+As a tool, it reveals street reflections in a window or an urban landscape mirrored in the glass of a building.
+The images produced by a photograph embody idealism and romanticism, form and color, and profundity all intertwined.
+Visual patterns, textures, and colors play together, along with the ironies of representational forms.
+Simultaneously, I am immersed in and part of this process, making the outcome of my work indistinguishable from who I am.

-I control all of the creative aspects involved in my work, from the initial exposure to the final printed piece.
-My work rendered as giclée prints from high resolution files using acid free papers.
+I control all creative aspects of my work, from the initial exposure to the final printed piece.
+My work is rendered as giclée prints from high-resolution files using acid-free papers.